VanCannon/RAG_local/README.md

 The second script does the "Retrival-Augemtnetd Generation'.
 It inputs your quesiton and number of "chunks" you want to use, then converts the query into a vector.
 It then queries the ChromaDB for the closest chunks to the query and sends them to Gemini's API for a response.

 ### Disclaimer
-I only "vibe code" and in this case used Gemini, so this code could connect to China and upload every file on your computer as far as I know.
+I only "vibe code" and in this case used Gemini, so this code could install ridiculus malware as far as I know.

 # Setup
 This was all done on Ubuntu desktop with VScode, but any editor and problaby even just a terminal would work.